acornejo/jquery-cropbox/README.md

 jQuery plugin for in-place image cropping (zoom & pan, as opposed to select and drag).

 This plugin depends only on jQuery.
-If either `Hammer.js` or `jquery.hammer.js` is loaded, then the cropbox plugin will have touch gesture support built in.
+If either `Hammer.js` or `jquery.hammer.js` is loaded, the cropbox plugin will support gestures for panning and zooming the cropbox.
 Similary, if the `jquery.mousewheel.js` plugin is loaded, then the cropbox plugin will support zoom in & out using the mousewheel.
 All dependencies on third party libraries (other than jQuery) are strictly optional.
+Support for CommonJS and AMD loading is built in.

+In browsers that support the HTML5 FIle API and Canvas API, the cropbox plugin provides mehtods to crop the image on the client and obtain the resulting cropped image as a Data URL or a binary blob to upload it to the server.

-Check this plugin in action here http://acornejo.github.io/jquery-cropbox/
+Check out the plugin in action here http://acornejo.github.io/jquery-cropbox/

 **Credits:**
 This plugin started as a fork of https://github.com/terebentina/jQcrop.